-"Defendant Questionnaire" or "DQ" is an automated assessment or screening instrument used in assessing an offender with alcohol or other drug involvement.
-This instrument contains scales to measure truthfulness, stress coping ability, and severity of alcohol or other drug abuse and classifies an individual as being either a substance abuser or substance dependent using the American Society of Addiction Medicine, patient placement criteria.
+"Defendant Questionnaire" or "DQ" means an automated assessment or screening instrument used in assessing an offender with alcohol or other drug involvement.
+This instrument contains scales to measure truthfulness, stress coping ability, and severity of the alcohol or other drug use disorder diagnosis using the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) criteria.